zetian-jia/TVC/README.md

 - **Research Use Only**: This code is provided for research and development purposes.
 It is not validated for diagnostic or clinical use, and Watchmaker Genomics makes no representations about regulatory compliance.
 - **No Warranty**: Use of this code is at your own risk.
 Watchmaker Genomics shall not be liable for any claims or damages arising from its use.
-- **Contributions**: If you contribute code, you agree that your contributions will be licensed under the same MIT License.
+- **Contributions**: If you contribute code, you agree that your contributions will be licensed under the same LGPL 3.0 License.

 By making a contribution to this project, I certify that: